 UWW partners with Wisconsin Voices of Recovery to prevent opioid use overdoses.
-In addition to a visual media campaign, boxes containing Narcan are in the process of being installed in 21 locations on campus as well as 1 at the Rock County campus.
-Staff are being provided an opportunity for training.
+In addition to a visual media campaign, boxes containing Narcan are installed in 21 locations on campus as well as 1 at the Rock County campus.
+Staff have been provided an opportunity for training.